E. E. Cleveland: Civil Rights Activist

 E. E. Cleveland was a long-time civil rights activist.

 He organized the N.A.A.C.P chapter for students on the campus of Oakwood College.

 As a black evangelist, he encountered difficulties related to racism.

 In 1954 in Montgomery, Alabama police patrolled his tent meetings after being reported in violation of Alabama ordinances prohibiting whites and blacks to comingle in a public meeting.
 Cleveland had insisted that these ordinances need not be obeyed.

 He participated in the first March on Washington with Dr. Martin Luther King Jr. and secured an 18-wheel tractor-trailer that served as a supply base for blankets and clothing.

 He was a member of the Washington, D.C., branch of the Organizing Committee of the Poor People's Campaign of the Southern Christian Leadership Conference dating back to 1968.

 Cleveland was twice the speaker for the South Florida S.C.L.C.
 Martin Luther King Jr. Day celebrations in 1986 and 1987 and was credited by the local Director of the S.C.L.C. with helping the branch get a street named for Dr. King in St. Petersburg, Florida.
 He has conducted Feed The Hungry programs in over 20 cities in the United States.
 Cleveland also helped to set up a feeding depot in Washington, D.C., for the relief of the hungry during the civil disturbance that followed the assassination of Dr. Martin Luther King Jr.

 E. E. Cleveland was a co-founder and member of the Human Relations Committee of the General Conference of Seventh-day Adventists.
 He was a member of the Flying Squad, a special unit of the church to investigate racial injustices and recommend action.
-In 1968, he became the first black to receive an honorary doctorate from Andrews University, a Seventh-day Adventist institution.
+In 1968, he became the first black person to receive an honorary doctorate from Andrews University, a Seventh-day Adventist institution.

 Cleveland was the first African American church leader sent to Asia (excluding India), Europe, South America and Australia.
 On February 25, 1993, Cleveland was inducted into the Martin Luther King Jr. collegium of preachers and scholars at Morehouse College in Atlanta, Georgia.